 Light as Offering, Light as Impermanence

-Long before light became a matter of switches and sockets, it was something carried, tended, and offered.
-In Buddhist tradition, light is not merely practical – it is symbolic.
-It represents clarity, wisdom, compassion, and the fragile nature of existence itself.
+Long before light became a matter of switches and sockets, it was something carried, tended and offered.
+In Buddhist tradition, light is more than illumination.
+It symbolises clarity, wisdom, compassion and the impermanent nature of existence.

-Butter lamps, found in temples, monasteries, and homes across Tibet, Nepal, Bhutan, and parts of India, are among the most enduring expressions of this idea.
-Simple in form yet profound in meaning, they reveal how light can be both ritual and philosophy.
+Butter lamps, found in temples, monasteries and homes across Tibet, Nepal, Bhutan and parts of India, are among the most enduring expressions of this philosophy.
+Simple in form yet profound in meaning, they show how light can become both ritual and reflection.

 Origins in Devotion

-Butter lamps are traditionally small vessels filled with clarified butter or oil, each holding a cotton wick.
-They are lit as offerings before images of the Buddha, bodhisattvas, or sacred texts.
-In Himalayan regions, yak butter was historically used – a practical adaptation to high-altitude life that became culturally embedded.
+Butter lamps are traditionally small vessels fuelled by clarified butter or vegetable oil, each holding a cotton wick.
+They are lit as offerings before images of the Buddha, bodhisattvas and sacred texts.
+In Himalayan regions, yak butter was historically used, becoming both a practical fuel and an enduring part of local tradition.

 Light and Impermanence